 (This recipe for Shrimp Scampi Pizza was originally posted in July 2012, but was updated with new photos and content in 2018).

-If you think about it, you can turn anything into a pizza.
-And these are the things I do think about.
+Did you ever stop and think about the fact that you can turn pretty much any food into a pizza?
+These are the things I do think about.
 Sometimes I’ll plan what I want for dinner and then pause for a moment before saying… ON PIZZA.
 Seriously though, can you think of any dinner entree that wouldn’t be totally tasty on a pizza?
 I even love salads on pizza, for goodness sake.
 EVERYTHING works on pizza.
 And if you’re trying to trick me with dessert, just remember cookie pizza.

 - 4 cloves garlic, minced

 - 1 lb extra large shrimp, peeled and deveined with tails removed

 - 1/4 cup chopped parsley, plus more for topping